xjrueda/fixprime/README.md

 ```sh
 make
 ```
 copy the library into your local lib folder.
-Replace 'yourpath' for the propper path in your system.
+Replace 'yourpath' for the appropiate path in your system.
 ```sh
 sudo cp yourpath/fixprime/dist/Debug/GNU-Linux-x86/libsFixPrime.so /usr/local/lib
 ```